Dharmateja01/shopping-cart-mini-E-commerece-/README.md

 A basic React application demonstrating core front-end architectural patterns, focusing on global state management for a shopping cart using the Context API.

 ✨ Features
-Product Listing: Displays a list of mock products (name, price, image).
+-Product Listing: Displays a list of mock products (name, price, image).

-Dynamic Cart Management: Users can add or increment items directly from the product page.
+-Dynamic Cart Management: Users can add or increment items directly from the product page.

-Real-time Total: The cart count in the header and the total price on the cart page update instantly.
+-Real-time Total: The cart count in the header and the total price on the cart page update instantly.

-Quantity Control: The Cart Page allows users to update item quantities or remove items entirely.
+-Quantity Control: The Cart Page allows users to update item quantities or remove items entirely.

-Responsive UI: Styled with Tailwind CSS for a clean, modern, and mobile-friendly interface.
+-Responsive UI: Styled with Tailwind CSS for a clean, modern, and mobile-friendly interface.

-Core Concepts Mastered
+-Core Concepts Mastered
-This project is built specifically to demonstrate a strong command of the following essential React concepts:
+-This project is built specifically to demonstrate a strong command of the following essential React concepts:

 | Concept | Description |
 | :--- | :--- |
 | **React Context API** | Used to create a global, centralized store for the cart state, ensuring a single source of truth for the entire application. |